-Adam J. Fleisher, Adam J. Hunt, Angela E. Kleine, Barbara R. Mendelson, Crystal N. Kaldjob, David J. Fioccola, Donald C. Lampe, James R. McGuire, Jeremy R. Mandell, Jessica Kaufman, John P. Carlin, Joseph R. Palmore, Marc-Alain Galeazzi, Meghan Elisabeth Dwyer, Miriam H. Wugmeister, Nancy R. Thomas, Natalie A. Fleming Nolen, Nathan D. Taylor, Obrea O. Poindexter, Oliver I. Ireland, Sarah N. Davis, Sean Ruff, Susan I. Gault-Brown, Tiffany Cheung, and Trevor R. Salter
+Adam J. Fleisher, Adam J. Hunt, Angela E. Kleine, Barbara R. Mendelson, Crystal N. Kaldjob, David J. Fioccola, James R. McGuire, Jeremy R. Mandell, Jessica Kaufman, John P. Carlin, Joseph R. Palmore, Marc-Alain Galeazzi, Meghan Elisabeth Dwyer, Miriam H. Wugmeister, Nancy R. Thomas, Natalie A. Fleming Nolen, Nathan D. Taylor, Obrea O. Poindexter, Oliver I. Ireland, Sarah N. Davis, Sean Ruff, Susan I. Gault-Brown, Tiffany Cheung, and Trevor R. Salter

 Appellate + Supreme Court, Banking + Financial Services, Fair Lending, Financial Institutions + Financial Services, Financial Services Enforcement, Financial Services Litigation, Financial Services, Financial Technology, Investment Management, Mobile Payments, Mortgage, and Privacy + Data Security

 No more CFPB Consumer Advisory Board.

 No more Volcker Rule and risk-based capital for community banks.

 It’s the end of the school year, and we’ve seen enormous changes on the financial services regulatory landscape since our last Report.
 Hope you are hanging on to your seat, because there could be more to come:

 No more payday lending rule?

 No more disparate impact theory of fair lending liability?

 Stay tuned and read on as we follow all the developments.